rahul-gharat/dronahq-docs/docs/rest-apis/api_authentication.md

 ### Basic Authentication

-One of the configuration options available is utilizing `Basic Authentication`, which is commonly employed when an API relies on HTTP Basic authentication standards.
+One of the configuration options available is utilizing Basic Authentication, which is commonly employed when an API relies on HTTP Basic authentication standards.

 <figure>
   <Thumbnail src="/img/connecting-datasource/basic-auth.jpeg" width='600px' alt="Basic Auth"/>